Meeting Next Generation Science Standards

 If you have questions about what species might be right for your site, contact your Regional DEC Forestry Office.
 A forester will be available to advise you on the appropriate species of trees to choose and proper planting technique.

-- 50 jack pine (Pinus banksiana) seedlings: Native, short-needled evergreen.
+- 25 jack pine (Pinus banksiana) seedlings: Native, short-needled evergreen.
 Tolerates sandy or clay soils but grows best in loamy (even mix of sand, silt, and clay) soils.
 Prefers full to partial sun and can reach up to 70 feet at maturity.
-You will need 1,800 square feet of open space for planting – each seedling needs a growing space of about 6 feet in diameter.
+Each seedling needs about 6 feet of growing space.

 - 25 red oak (Quercus rubra) seedlings: Native hardwood.
 Grows best in well-drained soils and prefers full sun.
 Also grows well in upland sites.
 Reaches 60-80 feet at maturity.
-You will need 2,500 square feet of open space for planting – each seedling needs a growing space of about 10 feet in diameter.
+Each seedling needs about 10 feet of growing space.

 Seedling Shipment